Richmond Hill (Richmond, Virginia): History

 Although the Sisters of the Visitation were generally a contemplative order in Europe, for more than sixty years they ran an elite boarding and day school on this site, which they named Monte Maria.
 Other nuns who responded (and opened schools at different locations within Richmond) included the Daughters of Charity (whose school was at St. Patrick's on the opposite side of the hill/St. John's Church), and Benedictine nuns from Pennsylvania who taught at St. Mary's parochial school (also briefly staffed by the School Sisters of Notre Dame).

 In 1895, following a donation from Thomas Fortune Ryan, the Visitation order built a Romanesque revival style brick chapel and service building to the east of the original Taylor House.
 In 1900 they enclosed the buildings and gardens with a high brick wall.
 In 1923 a three-story brick dormitory with Colonial Revival details was built between the house and chapel.
 Some smaller buildings on the property, and the old Adams mansion, were demolished circa 1929.
 A bequest from the Mother Superior in 1927 allowed the Visitation nuns to close the school and concentrate on their contemplative activities, so the sisters renovated the dormitories into individual cells.
 The nuns also produced the sacramental bread for local parishes, and even the Atlantic Fleet during the Second World War.
 In 1952 a print shop was added in a cinder block wing that replaced a small porch on the building's west side.
 In 1955 they removed the cupola, fearing a lightning strike similar to that at Trinity United Methodist Church.
 Although the order renovated the chapel consistent with the reforms of the Second Vatican Council, the nuns were aging and the order needed to further consolidate its properties.
-In 1985, the sisters decided the sell the property and build a monastery in rural Rockville, Hanover County.
+In 1985, the sisters decided to sell the property and build a monastery in rural Rockville, Hanover County.